plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 }
 ```

 The Required Indicator is initialized separately from changing validation state, so it also does not declare `data-jivs-presentation`.
-Later, you will learn how to make it appear only when the field has a Validator that requires a value.
+Later, you will initialize its visibility from `FieldValueHost.required`.

 ##### Connect the FieldValueHost to the Field Identifier